Bloch sphere analog of qudits using Heisenberg-Weyl Operators: Conclusion

 We have applied our Bloch vector representation to show that there can be a maximum of four MUBs in three dimensions.
 The characterization of unital maps acting on qutrits is also demonstrated using our representation.
 We also did a characterization of randomly generated density matrices, when the probability distributions are induced by Hilbert-Schmidt and Bures distances.
 Lastly, we have mentioned the basic steps required to extend this representation in dimensions greater than three.

-One of the future works based on extending this work could be to identify the structure of the allowed set of points which represent a physical qutrit state.
-Another significant work would be to generalize this representation in higher dimensions than three.

 As we have shown in this paper that the geometry of the Bloch sphere limits the existence of the number of MUBs in qubits and qutrits.
-This approach can be used to study the existence of MUBs in 6 dimensions, where the maximum number of MUBs is not known yet \cite{grassl2004sicpovms,PhysRevA.83.062303,Bengtsson2007}.
+This approach can be used to study the existence of MUBs in $\mathbb{C}^6$, where the maximum number of MUBs is not known yet \cite{grassl2004sicpovms,PhysRevA.83.062303,Bengtsson2007}.
 An extension to the characterization of unital maps would be to characterize qutrit entanglement breaking channels similar to qubit entanglement breaking channels \cite{doi:10.1142/S0129055X03001710}.
-Similar to characterization of ensembles generated by HS and Bures metric, another interesting study could be to identify the form of Fubini-Study metric and the corresponding volume element \cite{bengtsson2002cp}.
-Such an analysis could be useful for sampling of pure qutrit states and averaging over them.
+Similar to the characterization of ensembles generated by HS and Bures metric, another interesting study could be to identify the form of the Fubini-Study metric and the corresponding volume element \cite{bengtsson2002cp}.
+Such an analysis could be useful for sampling pure qutrit states and averaging over them.

-Our four-D sphere representation could also have significant applications in studying the dynamics of qudit states and to find the constants of motion in $d$-level systems.
-It can also be used to detect entanglement of bipartite systems and identifying the reachable states in open system dynamics.
-We hope that this approach leads to better insight in the study of qudit systems and their dynamics.
+Our sphere representation in $\mathbb{R}^4$ could also have significant applications in studying the dynamics of qudit states and finding the constants of motion in $d$-level systems.
+It can also be used to detect the entanglement of bipartite systems and identify the reachable states in open system dynamics.
+We hope that this approach leads to better insight into the study of qudit systems and their dynamics.